-The organisation's aims in relation to drugs will be shaped by a number of factors.
+The organisation's aims in relation to drugs will be shaped by several factors.
 These include:

 • Charity/organisational mission statement/objectives While the organisation may not have a specific set of aims in relation to drug use, their wider aims and objectives are likely to have a bearing on the direction of the drugs policy.
-So for example, an organisation attempting to house single male rough sleepers aged under 30 will invariably be working with significant levels of drug-related need.
-It would therefore need a drugs policy that would accommodate such need.
+For example, an organisation attempting to house single male rough sleepers aged under 30 will invariably be working with significant levels of drug-related need.
+It would therefore need a drugs policy that would accommodate such need - a higher tolerance model.

-Local need/client need
+• Local need/client need

-Hopefully, the development of any project is a reflection of local need and so the project's aims have emerged in part as a response to local needs assessment.
-The separate toolkit document Drug Use and Homelessness - Assessing Local Need provides more details on assessing levels of housing need and drug use.
+Hopefully, the development of any project reflects local need and so the project's aims have emerged in part as a response to local needs assessment.

-Requirement of funders
+• Requirement of funders